Big 12 football needs Texas to join Oklahoma at the top of the standings this decade

 2020s prediction: Best of the 21st century

 The real answer, frankly, is “about the same as the last 20 years.”
-Oklahoma has gone 10-2 or better in the regular season in seven of the last eight seasons, and the return of the Big 12 title game a few years ago has added an opportunity for the Sooners to pad their victory total each season.
+Oklahoma has gone 10-2 or better in the regular season in seven of the past eight seasons, and the return of the Big 12 title game a few years ago has added an opportunity for the Sooners to pad their victory total each season.
 It helps to ace the transition from a Hall of Fame coach (Bob Stoops) to his successor, and Lincoln Riley (36-6 in three seasons with three Big 12 titles and three playoff berths) has done just that.
-Oklahoma probably won’t have a Heisman finalist playing quarterback every year under Riley, but it remains well-equipped to maintain a gap between itself and the rest of the league.
+Oklahoma probably won’t have a Heisman finalist playing quarterback every year under Riley, but it remains well-equipped to maintain a gap between itself and the rest of the conference.

 Oklahoma State